dougeby/IntuneDocs/intune/quickstart-email-profile.md

 In this quickstart, you created an email profile for iOS devices.
 Now you can use this profile to determine whether an iOS device is compliant by creating a compliance policy that marks as noncompliant any iOS devices that don't match the profile.
 For further protection, you can create a conditional access policy that blocks noncompliant iOS devices from accessing email.
 For more information about device compliance policies, see [Get started with device compliance policies in Intune](device-compliance-get-started.md).

+To follow this series of Intune quickstarts, continue to the next quickstart.

 > [!div class="nextstepaction"]
 > [Tutorial: Protect Exchange Online email on managed devices](tutorial-protect-email-on-enrolled-devices.md)